danishsshaikh/NuWiUI/README.md

-# NumberWizard-UI
+# :1234: NumberWizard-UI :1234:

 Simple game based on Binary Sort Algorithm

-Thinking of a number, Feedback with higher or lower
+Think of a number, Feedback with higher or lower.

 ## :video_game: Game Design